TatianaFokina/a11y-blog/src/en/articles/wcag-focus-not-obscured/index.md

 Many of us have at least once found ourselves on a website with dropdowns where items are visually hidden but still accessible to the keyboard.
 Both criteria prevent this and similar keyboard navigation problems.

-Elements with a keyboard focus can also be obscured by:
+Elements with a keyboard focus can also be obscured by

 - Other dropdown elements: combo boxes, hamburger menus, date pickers
 - Sticky, fixed elements: header, footer, sidebar navigation, cookie banners